patrickkunka/mixitup/docs/mixitup.Config.animation.md

     }
 });
 ```

-> Example 1: Apply "ease-in-out" easing to all animations
+> Example 2: Apply a custom "cubic-bezier" easing function to all animations

 ```js
 var mixer = mixitup(containerEl, {